gitlabhq/gitlabhq/doc/user/project/clusters/index.md

 11.10](https://gitlab.com/gitlab-org/gitlab-ce/issues/58208), the cluster
 creation process will explicitly request that basic authentication and client certificate is enabled.

+NOTE: **Note:**
+Starting from [GitLab 12.1](https://gitlab.com/gitlab-org/gitlab-ce/issues/55902), all GKE clusters created by GitLab are RBAC enabled.
+Take a look at the [RBAC section](#rbac-cluster-resources) for more information.

 ## Adding an existing Kubernetes cluster